 npx lingo.dev@latest run

-The CLI intelligently fingerprints each string, caches results, and only re-translates content that has changed.
+This command fingerprints every string, caches results, and only re-translates what has changed, making the process efficient.

 # .github/workflows/i18n.yml